juxor/afaq/markdown/append12.md

 As far as technological innovation goes, it is also not clear that deregulation has aided that process.
-Much of our modern technology owns its origins to the US Pentagon system, in which public money is provided to companies for military R&amp;D; purposes.
+Much of our modern technology owns its origins to the US Pentagon system, in which public money is provided to companies for military R&amp;D purposes.
 Once the technology has been proven viable, the companies involved can sell their public subsidised products for private profit.
 The computer industry (as we point out in [section J.4.7](secJ4.html#secj47)) is a classic example of this -- indeed it is